Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 This means that the bot will get the latest posts from the Steem blockchain, score them and vote for any which pass the threshold.

 You will see a simple full page message indicating whether the run was successful or not.
-Success does not mean votes were cast, but that the process was completed without any errors.
+Success does not necessarily mean votes were cast, but it does mean that the process was completed without any errors.

 After a few moments, giving time for the votes to be cast at an interval of 3 seconds each, you can see the results in the particular results in the Last Log section and the Stats section more generally.